w3c/wai-website/pages/standards-guidelines/wcag/index.cs.md

 title: "WCAG 2 Přehled"
 nav_title: "Obsah webu – WCAG 2"
-lang: cs  # Change "en" to the translated-language shortcode
+lang: cs
+last_updated: 2024-03-07  # Keep the date of the English version
+first_published: "červenci 2005"
+description: Představuje mezinárodní standard Pokyny pro zpřístupnění obsahu webu (WCAG) včetně WCAG 2.0, WCAG 2.1 a WCAG 2.2.
+WCAG dokumenty vysvětlují, jak udělat obsah webu přístupnější pro lidi s postiženími.

+translation:
   last_updated: 2024-08-28  # Put the date of this translation YYYY-MM-DD (with month in the middle)

 translators: # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
 - name: "Kristýna Švecová" # Add one -name: line for every translator